c1au6i0/richcleaner/README.md

     #> [11] "leading_edge"

-Some packages like `{pheatmaps}` takes as an input a matrix, so it is convenient to pivot the dataframe in a wider format with `rich_wider`.
+Some packages like `{pheatmaps}` takes as an input a matrix, so it is convenient to select the results of a particular gene set database and to pivot the dataframe in a wider format with `rich_wider`.

 ``` r
 rich_results_wider <- rich_wider(rich_results, fdr_threshold = 0.001, gs = "GOBPs", value = "n_logp_sign")